 My property taxes are too high.
 How can I challenge my taxable value?

 Please contact the assessor in the city, township, or village where you reside.

 Can I get a list of foreclosed properties to purchase at your auction?

 Yes.
-The list is available about mid-April of each year.
-Bear in mind that the county only foreclosed on about 20 properties in 2006.
+The list is available approximately July 1st of each year.
 If you’re looking for MORTGAGE FORECLOSURES, these are listed each week in the Grand Rapids Legal News.
 Mortgage foreclosures are not conducted by the County.